 Backroom Wines (founded 2002) is located in downtown Napa almost directly across from the Bounty Hunter wine bar.
 Don’t make the mistake and try to enter the 1000 Main Street building from Main Street – their entrance is actually on First Street.
 If there is no convenient street side parking – the parking lot off of nearby Pearl Street is a very short walk across a bridge over Napa Creek and through the Napa Opera House Plaza.

 Any shop that has Johnny Cash’s Folsom Prison album playing (as it was one morning) when we walked in already has been raised up a notch in our eyes!
-Backroom Wines is a boutique wine shop with an excellent selection of wines focusing on primarily small producers with an emphasis on Napa based producers but also carry a fine selection of wines from outside of Napa.
+Backroom Wines is a boutique wine shop with an excellent selection of wines focusing on primarily small producers with an emphasis on Napa based producers but also carry a fine selection of both domestic and international wines.
 The wines are laid out very nicely – the shop is clean and well organized.

 Founder Dan Dawson first caught a whiff of the wine industry when he started working at a restaurant in Eureka California.
 That was followed by additional restaurant experience in Las Vegas, Nevada.
-He moved to Napa in the early 1990’s and caught the “Napa Allure”.
+He moved to Napa in the early 1990’s and caught the “Napa allure” working for a short while as the head sommelier at the French Laundry.
 Dan has enjoyed wine for many years along with a love of writing and communicating about wine with people.
 Today Backroom Wines is one of the oldest wine shops in downtown Napa.

 In April 2016 Dan sold the wine shop and inventory to husband and wife Prashant and Felicia Patel.
-Prashart has lived in the Napa Valley since the age of 2 and runs Invictus Marketing, a successful eCommerce and web design business with national accounts across a diversity of industries, but he also counts some local wineries as his clients.
+Dan remains in the Napa Valley now focusing on his Dawson Wine Adisor website and newsletter.
+Prashant has lived in the Napa Valley since the age of 2 and runs Invictus Marketing, a successful eCommerce and web design business with national accounts across a diversity of industries, but he also counts some local wineries as his clients.

 In addition to the Napa and California wine selection, the store offers a variety of European wines with an additional focus on French wines – both whites and reds.
+As of our latest update to this review, their inventory is around 800 unique wines.
 Historically a number of small Napa based producers initially sold their wines here before they were “well known”.
 For example Napa area wineries such as Paloma, Switchback Ridge and T-Vine Cellars initially sold their first releases at Backroom Wines.
 These wineries are now well established and have won a number of high end awards and ratings.
 Felicia continues to have a good selection of “new” producers.
 Like dessert wines?
 They have a number of European wine “sweets”.